User Engagement & Ad Revenue Connection

 This is the reason why publishers are starting to look at Engaged Pageviews Per visit.
 This offers insight into how many pageviews visitors are accumulating that have a minimum threshold of Engagement Time per pageview.

-This publisher increased Engaged Pageviews Per Visit by 56% following the implementation of automated multivariate testing and was able to tie these improvements to increases in landing page ad rates.
+This publisher increased Engaged Pageviews Per Visit by 56% following the implementation of Ezoic and was able to tie these improvements to increases in landing page ad rates.

 The Impact on Revenue

-Ultimately, these engagement metric improvements had a direct correlation to a 29% increase in session earnings, or EPMV (earnings per thousand visitors).
-This publisher calculated how much ad revenue they were generating on a per session basis to ultimately determine if the enhancements in visitor engagement actually correlated to more revenue from digital ads.
+Ultimately, these engagement metric improvements had a direct correlation to a 119% increase in session earnings, or EPMV (earnings per thousand visitors).
+This publisher effectively saw a two-fold increase in revenue; while watching organic traffic increase alongside the UX metric improvements.

 This provided a clear cut view of how the website was performing financially as these user experience metrics were improved.
 In particular, the direct correlation between Navigation Bounces and Engaged Pageviews Per Visit and Advertiser campaign KPI’s that directly relate to programmatic bidding, and how these improvements result in higher publisher EPMVs.